How to Setup A Trampoline: Trampoline Assembly Instructions

 Great!
 You and your family are in for a lot of outdoor fun!

 But now you may be feeling a little overwhelmed with all of the pieces that need to be put together before you can use the trampoline safely.

 We are going to walk you through everything you need to know about assembling your trampoline no matter what brand you bought!

 With the help of a couple of people (or an assembly service) or by yourself you can easily assemble your trampoline in no time with your trampoline assembly instructions.

-Here is a guide that will help you assemble the trampoline easier.
+Here is a guide that will help you learn how to setup a trampoline:

 Check the Package First

 The first thing you need to do is to check the package before you get all wrapped up in assembling the trampoline.

 Check the materials by laying them out on the floor with the checklist included in the manual for assembly.
 You do not want to start assembling the package with incomplete parts.
 If you find out that a bolt is missing in the middle of the assembly or when you are about to finish the assembly,